 The BNT Token

 As was mentioned earlier, Bancor held an ICO on June 12, 2017 that raised $153 million in just three hours.
 That ICO sold roughly 40 million BNT tokens at an average price of $3.92 each.
-Currently, there’s a circulating supply of BNT of over 60 million tokens.
+Currently, there’s a circulating supply of BNT of nearly 70 million tokens.

-That circulating supply can change however since BNT is created as needed to initiate exchanges.
+The circulating supply can change however since BNT is created as needed to initiate exchanges.
 The Bancor protocol will create as much BNT as needed to match the value of currencies held within the smart contract.
+Once staking rewards are added the circulating supply will necessarily increase more rapidly and regularly.

 Trading & Storing BNT